Ahmedhammodi/Fruitables/README.md

 Contributing
 Interested in contributing to Fruitables?
 We welcome contributions of all forms, from code improvements, feature requests, bug reports, to documentation.
 Please read through our CONTRIBUTING.md for guidelines on how to make a contribution.

-Support
-For support, contact support@fruitables.com or file an issue here on GitHub.

 Authors
-Your Name - Initial work - YourGitHub
+Ahmed Mohamed - Initial work - Ahmedhammodi
-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 Acknowledgments
 Hat tip to all the farmers and local vendors who make this project possible.